netgen-layouts/content-browser-docs/cookbook/custom_backend.rst

 ``getSections`` method should return a list of ``LocationInterface`` objects that will act as root locations of different sections of the location tree.
-For example, eZ specific backend would return three ``LocationInterface`` objects here, the one representing "Home" eZ location, the one representing "Media" eZ location and the one representing "Users" eZ location.
+For example, Ibexa specific backend would return three ``LocationInterface`` objects here, the one representing "Home" Ibexa location, the one representing "Media" Ibexa location and the one representing "Users" Ibexa location.

 Once implemented, backend needs to be registered in Symfony DIC and connected to the item type by using ``netgen_content_browser.backend`` tag: